Yotpo + Attentive: The Retention Marketing Playbook

 What do you see as the biggest challenges brands face when trying to improve customer retention?

-AI is increasingly powering the core components of many martech tools, but AI is only as good as the data it relies on, and its understanding of that data.
-While each provider’s internal data is hopefully categorized and understood to them, data and events from third-party systems is typically still categorized as “custom/unstructured data.”
-That means that it is generally useless to AI systems.
+AI is increasingly powering the core capabilities of many martech tools, but AI is only as good as the data it relies on, and its understanding of that data.
+While each provider’s internal data is typically categorized and understood to its team and AI systems, data and events from third-party integrations is “custom/unstructured data”, which means it is generally useless to the other’s AI systems and models.

 This is literally what Yotpo→Attentive integrations are designed to fix.
-They achieve this by syncing reviews and loyalty data deeply into Attentive, utilizing tools like star rating filters and dedicated components within the Attentive UI.
-This also involves deep collaboration to transform previously contextless data into clear, actionable information.
-As a result, the Attentive team and systems can fully understand and leverage this data, powering capabilities such as AI topics and sentiment analysis from reviews, clarifying loyalty threshold and property meanings, and driving valuable data science learnings.
+They achieve this by syncing reviews and loyalty data deeply into Attentive profiles, and allowing Attentive users to utilize tools like star rating filters and other unique components directly within the Attentive UI.
+Our teams are constantly collaborating to transform previously “contextless data” into clear, actionable information, to both humans and AI systems.

-DTC e-commerce has reached a stage of maturity that is making it increasingly hard for brands to stand out.
-Millions of brands all competing over customer attention on the same channels which haven’t changed for the last several years—Meta, Google, TikTok, retailers, SMS, email—is making it almost impossible to find quick wins.
+DTC eCommerce has reached a stage of maturity that is making it increasingly difficult for brands to stand out and grow responsibly.
+Millions of brands all competing for the same customers’ attention, on the same channels, which haven’t changed much for the last several years—Meta, Google, TikTok, large retail marketplaces, SMS, email.
+This is making it almost impossible to stand out, let alone to find quick wins.

 Brands like e.l.f Beauty, IL Makiage, Lululemon, On Running, Aritzia, Birkenstock, and others who are seeing the highest growth right now, all have one thing in common: they have a deep understanding of their ideal customer profile, the actual needs and perception of their most loyal shoppers and advocates, and are invested in true operational excellence to delight those shoppers.

-This also means being wherever their shoppers are, providing a cohesive and identifiable brand experience.
-This is an extremely difficult task, as it requires optimizing across online and offline channels, DTC, social media, and wholesale marketplaces.
-Brands must also leverage the right social channels while simultaneously dealing with supply chain and macro-economic challenges.
-However, those that stay focused on what truly matters—their loyalty shoppers—are the ones who continue to win.
+This also means being wherever their shoppers are, while constantly providing a cohesive and identifiable brand experience.
+This is an extremely difficult task, since it requires optimizing across online and offline channels, DTC, social media, and wholesale marketplaces.
+All while simultaneously dealing with supply chain shortages, tariffs, inflation, rising ad costs and now LLMs disrupting search and choosing new winners and losers in a blink of an eye.
+Only those that obsessively listen and delight their most loyal customers, speak their language, and build communities that foster word of mouth, are able to win.

 Retention Marketing Strategies